 You can filter the hooks by version and view new hooks, as well as viewing deleted hooks.

 This video tutorial, from WordPress TV, demonstrates the basics of constructing a plugin, designing it to make the changes you want, and then using that plugin to alter your WordPress site in a persistent way.
 Includes some basic discussion on hooks and functions, as well as some sample code.

 A small and basic tutorial on how to develop a WordPress plugin.

-Wheras the the above plugin overview and tutorial will help you with the basics and help you with your first steps within plugin development, this extensive tutorial by Ronald Huereca, will get your hands dirty and guide you towards developing a powerful and multi functional plugin.
+Whereas the above plugin overview and tutorial will help you with the basics and help you with your first steps within plugin development, this extensive tutorial by Ronald Huereca, will get your hands dirty and guide you towards developing a powerful and multi-functional plugin.
 This tutorial is for the advanced user.

 Table of Contents: How to Write a WordPress Plugin

 - How to Write a WordPress Plugin – Introduction